Classifying toric surface codes of dimension $7$: Introduction

 \item The length of a codeword, which is $n = (q-1)^2$.

 \item The dimension of the code, which is $k$.

-\item The minimum Hamming distance $d$ of the code (Hamming distance meaning number of indices at which two codewords differ), which varies depending on the shape of the polygon.
+\item The minimum Hamming distance $d$ of the code (Hamming distance counts the number of indices at which two codewords differ), which varies depending on the shape of the polygon.
 The greater the minimum distance, the more errors the code can correct.
-If someone were trying to type a codeword from a code with minimum distance 5 and made two errors, what they typed would still be closer to the intended codeword than any others in the code, so their errors would be corrected. \end{itemize}
+For example, if a codeword from a code with minimum distance 5 contained two errors, then that codeword would be closer to the intended codeword than any other codeword.
+So, those errors could be corrected.